ge3224/switchback/examples/demos/erlang/README.md

 - ⚠️ No authentication or authorization
 - ⚠️ No input validation or sanitization
-- ⚠️ No rate limiting (spam protection)
+- ⚠️ No rate limiting on view counts
-- ⚠️ No message persistence (data lost on restart)
+- ⚠️ No article persistence (data lost on restart)
 - ⚠️ No HTTPS/TLS support
-- ⚠️ No protection against malicious WebSocket clients
+- ⚠️ No protection against malicious clients

 For production, add:
 - User authentication (JWT, OAuth, etc.)
 - Input sanitization to prevent XSS
-- Rate limiting per user
+- Rate limiting on API endpoints
-- Message persistence (Mnesia, PostgreSQL, etc.)
+- Article persistence (Mnesia, PostgreSQL, etc.)
 - TLS/SSL encryption
-- WebSocket message validation
+- Content Security Policy (CSP)
-- User permissions and roles
+- User permissions for article management
 - Logging and monitoring
 - Process limits to prevent resource exhaustion